microsoft/Appsample-Photosharing/GettingStarted.md

   - The DocumentDbStorage.EndpointUrl property setting - *DocumentDB account -> Keys -> URI* (example: *https://contoso-documentdb.documents.azure.com:443/*)
   - The DocumentDbStorage.AuthorizationKey property setting - *DocumentDB account -> Keys -> Primary Key*

-The DocumentDB client can programatically create databases and collections, and when the service starts up it will create these for you.
-There are default values already configured for your DocumentDB database and collection, but you can change these if you want to in the [EnvironmentDefinition.cs](PhotoSharingApp/PhotoSharingApp.AppService.Shared/Context/EnvironmentDefinition.cs#L25) file, and let the service to create them for you.
+The database and collection are by default created automatically by the service on startup.
+There are default values for database and collection identifiers already configured, but you can change these if you want to in the [EnvironmentDefinition.cs](PhotoSharingApp/PhotoSharingApp.AppService.Shared/Context/EnvironmentDefinition.cs#L25) file, and let the service to create them for you.
 Or you can [create a DocumentDB database](https://azure.microsoft.com/documentation/articles/documentdb-create-database/) and [create a DocumentDB collection](https://azure.microsoft.com/documentation/articles/documentdb-create-collection/) on your own and update the DefaultEnvironmentDefinition settings with your database and collection IDs.
 The service will not overwrite an existing database or collection; it creates a new one only if there is no existing one with a matching id.
   - The DocumentDbStorage.CollectionId property setting - *DocumentDB account -> Databases -> Collections*
   - The DocumentStorage.DatabaseId property setting - *DocumentDB account -> Databases*
 ![Example of DocumentDB account](Images/DocumentDB-Names.jpg)

+#### Deploy service to Azure and connect the app

+Download the Mobile App Service publishing profile from the Azure portal (*Get Publish Profile*).
+Right click on *PhotoSharingApp.AppService* project *-> Select Publish -> Profile -> Import -> Browse to the downloaded Mobile App publishing profile and select it -> Click OK -> Publish*.
+Refer to "How to: Publish the server project" section at this [page](https://azure.microsoft.com/documentation/articles/app-service-mobile-dotnet-backend-how-to-use-server-sdk/) for more details.

+Now set the project PhotoSharingApp.Universal as StartUp Project and launch the app in Debug mode.
+Within the app, navigate to the Debug page from the navigation panel of the app, disable the *Use Photo Dummy Service* switch, which will enable the service configured earlier in [ServiceEnvironment.cs](PhotoSharingApp/PhotoSharingApp.Universal/ServiceEnvironments/ServiceEnvironment.cs) instead.

+If the app has properly connected to the service, you should see a green indicator under the Service Connection Status.
+If there were any issues connecting to the service the indicator will be red, please check that you have properly followed the directions involving the service deployment. (**Note**: *If the service code is not deployed to Azure (see section Deploy service to Azure and connect the app) you may get an error since service selection defaults to your set mobile service URL by default.*)

+Once published successfully, your **PhotoSharingApp** can now be used with the Azure App Service backend!

-#### Create NotificationHub for Push Notifications
+## Configure Push Notifications (Optional)

  1. Follow Steps 8 and 9 of "Register your app for the Windows Store" on this [page](https://azure.microsoft.com/documentation/articles/notification-hubs-windows-store-dotnet-get-started/) to get the Client Secret and Package SID of your **PhotoSharingApp**.
  2. Follow "Configure your notification hub" section on the same page.
 Enter the Client Secret and Package SID for Windows notifications settings which you obtained in the above step.